Jacob-Ham/jacobhio/docs/🪟 Active Directory/Lateral Movement/Kerberos Double Hop.md

 Enter-PSSession -ComputerName computer01 -Credential domain\user -ConfigurationName <whateveryouanemdthesession>
 ```

-> [!important] Note: We cannot use Register-PSSessionConfiguration from an evil-winrm shell because we won't be able to get the credentials popup.
-Furthermore, if we try to run this by first setting up a PSCredential object and then attempting to run the command by passing credentials like -RunAsCredential $Cred, we will get an error because we can only use RunAs from an elevated PowerShell terminal.
+!!! alert "Note: We cannot use Register-PSSessionConfiguration from an evil-winrm shell because we won't be able to get the credentials popup.
+Furthermore, if we try to run this by first setting up a PSCredential object and then attempting to run the command by passing credentials like -RunAsCredential $Cred, we will get an error because we can only use RunAs from an elevated PowerShell terminal."